 Unique Architectural Highlights of Denton, Texas

-As the city works to keep these historic buildings in good shape while adding new, modern designs, it’s clear that it wants to protect its architectural history.
+As the city works to keep these historic buildings in good shape while adding new, modern designs, it wants to protect its architectural history.
 Architects who love to look at everything from cute bungalows to cutting-edge sustainable buildings will love walking through Denton.
 The city’s growth shows both tradition and innovation.

 Denton, Texas, blends historic landmarks like the Courthouse-on-the-Square with modern University of North Texas designs.
 A cash for houses company in Denton and other cities provides quick real estate solutions, reflecting the city’s dynamic growth.